MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/pagevisitorsrule.md

 ---
-title: PageVisitorsRule Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: PageVisitorsRule Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a page visitors remarketing rule.
 ---
-# PageVisitorsRule Data Object
+# PageVisitorsRule Data Object - Campaign Management
 Defines a page visitors remarketing rule.

 Remarketing rules are conditions used to determine who to add to your remarketing list.
 For the *PageVisitors* rule, you must include one or more rule item groups.
 With each rule item group, the rule item conditions for the same page are joined using the logical *AND* operator.
 Then, each result from the list of rule item groups are joined using the logical *OR* operator.
 In other words the user will be added to your remarketing list if all of the specified rule item conditions within any one of the rule item groups are met.